nichoffs/mnist4all/c/README.md

 - `float *data` - a contiguous piece of memory
 - `ShapeTracker st` - represents a "view" of the data - defines how operations occur on data and with which other buffers the buffer can interact

 A new `ShapeTracker` is created for every new `Buffer`, although data may remain constant when possible, i.e. movement ops.
+This means that the data pointer will persist through one of these operations, but the ShapeTracker will have its attributes copied.